Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 Kill switch test

-• Kill switch test results: Malwarebytes Privacy VPN failed its kill switch test.
+• Kill switch test results: Malwarebytes Privacy VPN passed its kill switch test.

 A kill switch is an essential security feature of any VPN worth its salt.
 If your internet cuts out or your VPN connection drops for any reason, a kill switch can ensure that your IP address isn't exposed.

 One way to test whether this feature actually works is by switching between servers during an IP test.
-After enabling the kill switch, we connected to a Milan server.
-However, any time we selected another server, we got a registration server error from the VPN.
+We enabled the kill switch while connected to a server in Switzerland.
+We switched to a server in Sweden, but our true location was never exposed.

 Compatibility

-Whether you're using a Windows computer, a Mac, an Android device, or an Apple device, Malwarebytes Privacy VPN has got you covered.
+Whether you're using a Windows computer, a Mac, an Android device, or an iOS device, Malwarebytes Privacy VPN has got you covered.
 This VPN is compatible with desktop and mobile apps for:

 • macOS Catalina 10.15.4 and up